 Personalization in email marketing is no longer just about adding the recipient’s name in the subject line.
 It’s about tailoring your content to the individual.
 Personalized emails are more engaging and create a stronger connection with the reader.

 You can personalize emails based on past behavior (like previous purchases or website visits), demographics, or location.
-The pivotal is to make the email feel relevant and specific to that person.
-Personalization can significantly lift your open rates and CTR, but ensure to maintain authenticity and avoid coming off as creepy or intrusive.
+The key is to make the email feel relevant and specific to that person.
+Personalization can significantly boost your open rates and CTR, but make sure to maintain authenticity and avoid coming off as creepy or intrusive.

 11. What’s the Feedback?